 Governor’s statement following the ECB’s monetary policy meeting, with commentary on the current situation

-Yesterday the Governing Council discussed the latest economic projections, which present a slightly worse outlook for economic growth over the 2023 to 2025 period amid falling inflation.
-This year’s GDP growth is forecast at 0.7%, in light of the weak current dynamics, which will continue over the remainder of the year.
-Economic growth is then forecast to strengthen to 1.0% in 2024 and 1.5% in 2025 amid the positive effects of lower inflation, an improving situation in global trade, and the gradual strengthening of real household income.
-Inflation will gradually fall over the projection horizon: it will average 5.6% this year, and will fall further to 3.2% in 2024 and 2.1% in 2025, partly as a result of the growing anti-inflation effects of tighter monetary policy.
+Yesterday the Governing Council of the ECB discussed the latest economic projections for the euro area.
+GDP growth is forecast at 0.9% this year, before strengthening to 1.5% in 2024 and 1.6% in 2025 amid the positive effects of falling inflation, an improving situation in global trade, and the gradual strengthening of real household income.
+Inflation will fall over the projection horizon, with core inflation remaining the main driver following this year’s sharp slowdown in energy and food price inflation.
+Inflation will average 5.4% this year, and will fall further to 3.0% in 2024 and 2.2% in 2025, partly as a result of the growing deflationary effects of tighter monetary policy.